 The Data: Taking a look at the most successful marketers, 79% of them claim that they and members of their organization have a clear picture of what a successful content marketing strategy is.

 How to Implement Effectively: Getting people on the same page means creating and managing expectations.
-For example, some people in your organization might be extremely results driven, even to the point that they don’t give your content efforts the chance to work because they are expecting nearly immediate, bottom-line results.
+For example, some people in your organization might be extremely results driven, even to the point that they don’t give your content development efforts the chance to work because they are expecting nearly immediate, bottom-line results.
 On the other hand, there are those who are so focused on the relationship development and shareability aspects of digital marketing that they forget that these efforts are worthless if they don’t result in more leads and conversions.
 Success means engagement, but it also means bottom line results.

 Expected Results: When a content marketing campaign ends, most teams do a post mortem, sometimes formal, sometimes informal.
 The purpose of this is to determine whether or not the campaign was an overall success, but also to determine which elements within the campaign worked really well, which need to be tweaked, and which absolutely tanked.
 Having an agreed upon standard of success can also help to temper both digital marketing skeptics and apologists.